Generated regional Wisconsin river scene for Tomorrow River planning; not an exact location photo

 Best flows

 Use RiverReports and USGS 04080798 near Nelsonville for the live trend.
-Stable clear water is best for dries and nymphs; falling stained water can support small streamers.
+Stable clear water is best for dries and nymphs.
+Falling stained water can support small streamers.

-When to skip
+When to leave

 Skip or change the plan when the hydrograph is rising, recent rain has muddied the creek, summer water is warm, the intended bank is not clearly public, or pressure is stacked on one small reach.